 The first is Midosuji Illumination, internationally recognized for having the most illuminated trees in the world.
 It spans the 4-kilometer stretch of Midosuji Street from the Oebashi-Kitazune Intersection to the Hanshin Mae Intersection.
 On the first day of the festival, the street is closed to cars to allow pedestrians to enjoy the lights.

-Second, you have the Osaka Hikari-Renaissance, which is a light show on the facade of the historic Osaka City Central Public Hall.
+Second, you have the Osaka Hikari-Renaissance, a light show on the historic Osaka City Central Public Hall facade.
 This year, it has a Taiwanese theme.

 The Kaiyukan Aquarium is one of the largest aquariums in the world.
 For the winter season, the park holds an aquatic-themed illumination, created with 1.2 million lights.
-Whale sharks, dolphins, and other sea creatures swim around the lights in the entrance to the aquarium.
+Whale sharks, dolphins, and other sea creatures swim around the lights in the aquarium entrance.
 You can see most of the illumination for free, as it doesn’t require entry to the aquarium.